turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 yarn test:unit:as
 ```

 If it returns something like this then we're good to go.
-If not, make sure you didn't have any typos and use the latest `near-sdk-as`.
+If not, make sure you don't have any typos and that you're using the latest `near-sdk-as`.

 ```bash
 [Result]: ✔ PASS